 However, the real reason I thought this could be "the year of Linux" (anyone remember that?) was the raging reviews of the latest Ubuntu: "The best Ubuntu release Canonical has ever put out!".

 Unfortunately, the sizzle didn't quite match the steak.
-I found the default GNOME desktop as ugly and limiting as I remembered it.
+I found the default GNOME desktop kind of ugly and limiting.
 But hey, I was a KDE fan before anyway so, I downloaded the latest Kubuntu and tried again.
 This time, the resulting experience was much more pleasant.
 Not mesmerizing, but quite enjoyable and practical.

 KDE, especially the windows manager and the Dolphin file browser.
 Full of little details that make life enjoyable.